 This operator was also used on Google Blog Search to find the blog of a domain.
 Also deprecated, but still returns some inaccurate results occasionally.

 12. The info: operator

 The info: operator returned information about a page, like similar pages and last time it was cached by Google.
 It was deprecated in 2017.

-Limits your search result to a specific location.
-It’s not officially deprecated, but the results returned are inaccurate and inconsistent.
+The loc: operator limits your search result to a specific location.
+It’s not officially deprecated, but the returned results are inaccurate and inconsistent.

-As you probably already realized, the expected result from a lot of the operators is not always a hundred per cent accurate, nor consistent.
-Using exact match on key phrases, and even single keywords, have worked good for me to get more accurate results.
+As you probably already realized, the expected result from a lot of the operators is not always a hundred percent accurate, nor consistent.
+Using exact match on key phrases and even single keywords have been helping me to get more accurate results for years so far.

-Please share your favourite search operator and what you use it for in the comment section below.
-Also feel free to ask any questions you might have on search operators or share your feedback on this article.
+Please share in the comment section below which operator from this complete list of Google search operators is your favorite and what you use it for.
+Also, feel free to ask any questions you might have on search operators or share your feedback on this article.